Tom Kenny: SpongeBob SquarePants

 Later in 2019, he was featured in the live recording of the Broadway musical SpongeBob SquarePants playing the role of Patchy the Pirate.

-Super Bowl LVIII, which took place in 2024, was broadcast on CBS; the network's parent company Paramount also owns Nickelodeon, the network that airs Spongebob Squarepants.
+Super Bowl LVIII, which took place in 2024, was broadcast on CBS; the network's parent company Paramount also owns Nickelodeon, the network that airs SpongeBob SquarePants.
 As part of a plan to maximize the use of its broadcasting rights partnership with the National Football League (NFL), Paramount decided to air an "alternative" Super Bowl telecast on Nickelodeon that was aimed to be more family-friendly.
 The channel's website claimed that the broadcast was intended for "kids of all ages, from 2 to 102".
 The broadcast on Nickelodeon was hosted by Nate Burleson and Noah Eagle in live-action and accompanying them were SpongeBob and Patrick.
 Tom Kenny and Patrick's voice actor Bill Fagerbakke voiced the characters in real-time, improvising their own jokes in-character, and also utilized motion capture.
 Kenny commented that the Nickelodeon airing allowed viewers who weren't football fans to still engage with the game.

+Kenny and Fagerbakke also hosted the 2024 Kids Choice Awards as SpongeBob and Patrick.
+They voiced their characters while being filmed backstage via motion capture, marking the first time the ceremony has been hosted by animated characters.